rails/rails/guides/source/generators.md

 end
 ```

-NOTE: `create_file` is a method provided by `Thor::Actions`.
-Documentation for `create_file` and other Thor methods can be found in [Thor's documentation](https://www.rubydoc.info/gems/thor/Thor/Actions).
+NOTE: [`create_file`][] is a method provided by [`Thor::Actions`][].
+See the `Thor::Actions` documentation for other methods it provides.

-Our new generator is quite simple: it inherits from `Rails::Generators::Base` and has one method definition.
+Our new generator is quite simple: it inherits from [`Rails::Generators::Base`][] and has one method definition.
 When a generator is invoked, each public method in the generator is executed sequentially in the order that it is defined.
 Finally, we invoke the `create_file` method that will create a file at the given destination with the given content.
 If you are familiar with the Rails Application Templates API, you'll feel right at home with the new generators API.

 To invoke our new generator, we just need to do: